-Our management's discussion and analysis of our financial condition and results of operations are based on our unaudited financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
+Our management's discussion and analysis of our financial condition and results of operations are based on our unaudited financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
 On an ongoing basis, we evaluate these estimates and judgments.
 We base our estimates on historical experience and on various assumptions that we believe to be reasonable under the circumstances.
-These estimates and assumptions form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+These estimates and assumptions form the basis for making judgments about the carrying values of assets and liabilities and the recording of revenues and expenses that are not readily apparent from other sources.
 Actual results and experiences may differ materially from these estimates.
 In addition, our reported financial condition and results of operations could vary if new accounting standards are enacted that are applicable to our business.

 Our significant accounting policies are described in Note 2 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2007 and in the notes to our financial statements included in this quarterly report.
-We believe that our accounting policies relating to revenue recognition, accrued expenses, fair value accounting and stock-based compensation are the most critical to understanding and evaluating our reported financial results.
+We believe that our accounting policies relating to revenue recognition, accrued expenses and stock-based compensation are the most critical to understanding and evaluating our reported financial results.
 We have identified these policies as critical because they are important to the presentation of our financial condition and results of operations and require us to make judgments and estimates on matters that are inherently uncertain and may change in future periods.
-The policies relating to revenue recognition, accrued expenses and stock-based compensation are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2007.
-The policy for fair value accounting is described below.
+These policies are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2007.